Blog-Hero-17

 3. Audience-Centric Content

-The entrepreneurs who truly harness Personal Branding’s power to grow their tribe understand the importance of building their online presence by understanding their audience – first.
+The entrepreneurs who truly harness Personal Branding’s power to grow their audience understand the importance of building their online presence by focusing on their audience – first.

-Audiences are dynamic and made of various sub-groups (segments).
-They have wants and needs which are often different, and change rapidly in response to how the world changes.
-It takes dedicated research and strong listening to understand them and have a lens that’s current.
+Audiences are heterogenous, dynamic and composed of various sub-groups or segments.
+They have wants and needs which are usually different, often quite paradoxical and subject to rapid change.
+It takes dedicated research and strong listening to deepen understanding and have a lens that’s current.

 Typically, entrepreneurs have multiple audience sectors.
 Internal audiences include their team members, volunteers and partners.
 External audiences include customers and potential customers, councils, government and other industry bodies.